Revolt of the Polkos: Background

 Local opposition to the decree was more marked.
 The legislatures of Queretaro, Puebla, and Guanajuato petitioned congress to nullify the decree.
 The State of Durango refused to enforce it, and the State of Queretaro proposed an alternative plan to fund the war effort.
 Tenants who lived on church lands were also resistant to the enforcement of the decree.

-The liberal paper El Monitor Republicano was incredulous that of all available options for raising funds, the government had chosen to nationalize church lands in the middle of a war without sounding public opinion, and it reminded its readers that the last time Gomez Farias had tried to nationalize church lands in 1833, it ended with the overthrow of the liberal government.
+The liberal paper El Monitor Republicano was incredulous that of all available options for raising funds, the government had chosen to nationalize church lands in the middle of a war without sounding public opinion, and it reminded its readers that the last time Gómez Farías had tried to nationalize church lands in 1833, it ended with the overthrow of the liberal government.

 Ramirez resigned after clashes with the cabinet, including difficulties in finding buyers of church lands.
-On January 26, President Gomez Farias named a junta charged with carrying out the sales of church lands.
+On January 26, President Gómez Farías named a junta charged with carrying out the sales of church lands.
 The legal secretaries Cuevas and Mendez were fined for not wishing to participate.
 A measure was taken to audit the finance ministry to reduce corruption in general, and the relevant officials were also obliged to present a report every four days on the progress of the church land sales and to explain any factors that were causing any delays.

+At the same time, developments on the battlefield also affected the political situation in Mexico.
+Although the Battle of Buena Vista ended in a stalemate, Santa Anna's retreat was perceived as an American victory and intensified domestic tensions.
+Soon afterward, several states refused to implement the January laws.
+When news of the defeat and the subsequent revolts reached Mexico City, clerical and conservative elites launched the Revolt of the Polkos against the government's confiscatory laws.

 There were demonstrations in the capital as early as January 15t but the government was obstinate in carrying out its policy of nationalizing church lands.
 The Oaxaca garrison pronounced against the government on February 21.
-Mazatlan followed, and much as when there had been revolts against the first presidency of Gomez Farias, the rebels began to call for Santa Anna, with whom Gomez Farias was sharing power, to take over the government.
+Mazatlán followed, and much as when there had been revolts against the first presidency of Gómez Farías, the rebels began to call for Santa Anna, with whom Gómez Farías was sharing power, to take over the government.

 Meanwhile, peaceful opposition against the nationalization law continued.
 The liberal deputy Mariano Otero protested the measure, and the new finance minister, José Luis Huici, refused to sign it.